aspnet/Blazor.Docs/docs/introduction/index.md

 * Routing
 * Dependency injection

 All of these features are optional.
-When one of these features isn't used in an app, the implementation is stripped out of the app when published by the IL linker.
+When one of these features isn't used in an app, the implementation is stripped out of the app when published by the [Intermediate Language (IL) Linker](xref:client-side/blazor/host-and-deploy/configure-linker).

 ## Code sharing and .NET Standard